 FinFisher is installed without your permission through a variety of deceptive means.
 Past versions of FinFisher used an iTunes vulnerability that took Apple three years to fix – with neither explanations nor apologies from Apple forthcoming for this security lapse.
 As a law enforcement-tuned form of spyware, is a highly-sophisticated PC threat that can evade many brands of anti-malware scanners, break through data encryption (such as codes used to protect bank accounts and passwords), monitor various forms of communications (instant messengers, webcams, microphones, etc.) and use keylogging attacks to record typed information.

-Malware analysts have also found instances of FinFisher being installed on publicly-available PCs such as the systems of Korea’s ever-popular Internet cafes.
+Malware analysts have also found instances of FinFisher being installed on publicly-available PCs such as the systems of Korea's ever-popular Internet cafes.
+Like any good spyware Trojan, FinFisher doesn't show symptoms of its many attacks, even though FinFisher allows network-based compromises of your PC's security and privacy as soon as FinFisher is installed.

 FinFisher also is notable for its especial focus on Skype communication software and can monitor Skype-based calls, file transfers, normal text chats, video and even contact lists.